abdulbasitabdulhameed/data-analytics-portfolio/Gym_Customer_Retention_Churn_Analysis/README.md

 ## Overview

-A Power BI analysis focused on understanding gym member churn, identifying the customer groups and behaviours associated with higher churn, and highlighting opportunities for improving customer retention.
+This project analyses gym membership data to identify where customer churn is concentrated, which member characteristics and behaviours are associated with higher churn, and where retention efforts should be prioritised.

-The analysis moves from the overall churn problem to specific customer segments and engagement patterns that can support targeted retention strategies.
+The analysis transforms membership and engagement data into actionable insights for improving customer retention.

 ## Business Problem

-The gym needed to understand:

-- How serious is the current churn problem?
-- Which members are most likely to churn?
+The gym is experiencing customer churn and needs to understand which members are most at risk of leaving.

+The analysis focuses on three key areas:

+Who is churning?
-- Which customer behaviours are associated with higher churn?
+What behaviours are associated with churn?
-- Where should retention efforts be focused?
+Where should the business focus its retention efforts?

 ## About The Dataset

 The analysis uses the Gym Customers Features and Churn dataset from Kaggle.
-The dataset contains member demographics, membership and contract information, attendance behaviour, group participation, referral and partnership status, additional charges, and churn status.
-These fields provide the information needed to examine where churn is concentrated and which member characteristics are associated with higher churn.
+It contains member demographics, contract information, attendance behaviour, group participation, referral and partnership status, additional charges, and churn status.

+These fields allow the analysis to examine customer characteristics and engagement patterns in relation to churn.

 ## Business Questions